Getschman, James S. "Jim"

 Jim was preceded in death by his parents; wife, Gladys; and daughter, Kendra Lipska.

-Memorial services will be held on Saturday, March 6 at 11 a.m. at EMANUEL UNITED METHODIST CHURCH, with Pastor Blake Overlien officiating.
-Visitation will take place at the church from 10 a.m. until the time of service.
-Inurnment will follow at Walnut Hill Cemetery.
+Memorial services were held on Saturday, March 6 at 11 a.m. at EMANUEL UNITED METHODIST CHURCH, with Pastor Blake Overlien officiating.
+Visitation took place at the church from 10 a.m. until the time of service.
+Inurnment followed at Walnut Hill Cemetery.
 In lieu of flowers, memorials may be made to a community charity of your choice.
 The Redlin Funeral Home is assisting the family.

 Add an entry as Guest